SuperCowPowers/space_bots/README.md

 <img style="padding:0px" src="docs/images/screen_shot_1.png">

 ## Videos
 The whole point of the game is to mine resources and protect the miner.
-The more Z-Nite (future mineral) you mine the more ships/upgrades you can make.
+The more ZeNite (future mineral) you mine the more ships/upgrades you can make.
 To protect the miner you have a 'dungeon group' and yes classes matter.. a group of DPS would get wiped quickly.
 - Healer = Green
 - Tank = Blue
 - DPS = Fuchsia